concentricsky/django-client-admin/README.md

 - Support including foreign keys and manytomany relationships as inlines on a change form.
 This would mean the original field would be excluded in the main form, and the inverse inlines would be saved first, with their resulting PKs saved as the value for the corresponding relationship on the main form.

-- Support for nested inlines, either with a more complicated form element prefix system, or with AJAX submissions of inline forms.
+- Support for nested inlines using AJAX submissions of inline forms instead of nested formsets.